-Michigan notaries public are must obtain a $10,000 surety (Michigan Notary bond) and file it at the office of the county clerk in the county where the notary is notary appointment occurs.
-The cost for these types of surety bond ranges around $50 for a six-year time frame.
+Michigan notaries must obtain a $10,000 surety (Michigan Notary bond).
+Take the bond to the county clerk’s office in the county where the notary’s appointment occurs.
+The bond is for a seven-year time frame.

 Michigan Notary Bond Requirements

 - A Michigan Notary bond protects the public from Notary misconduct or negligence.

 - The bond provides coverage for damages to anyone who suffers financially due to an improper official act.

 - The injured party may seek reimbursement from the Notary for any damages it pays on the Notary’s behalf.

 - Michigan Department of State is authorized to require the Notary to purchase a replacement Michigan Notary bond if damage claims deplete the first $10,000 bond.

 Steps to get a Michigan notary bond:

 - The Michigan Notary Public application must include your driver’s license number, full name as you wish to be appointed, date of birth, residential address (the address on your driver’s license or state id), business address, and telephone number.
 Click the highlighted link Michigan Notary Application to print a copy of the notary application.